secure-vote/sv-light-smart-contracts/docs/Deployment.md

 ## Main Deploy

+**WARNING:** if you would like to deploy the index in such a way that the code can be verified through etherscan you should use `solidity_flattener` to generate the `.sol` file, use `solc` to compile that with whatever flags, and then deploy _that_ code, not the code provided to you when deploying the index below.
+Note, however, that you will need to ensure the constructor arguments are correctly attached to the index when deploying.

+**Actual Deployment**

 You can use `./bin/deploy-ix-full.js` to deploy the contract.
 Be sure to check `--help`.
 Be sure to provide:
 * emergency payments addr
 * the owner addr if deploying manually